MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/reg2inf.md

 - `/dll <module filename>`

-  Process a COM DLL module that implements DllRegisterServer entrypoint, typically called by regsvr32 or legacy INF RegisterDlls directive in order to register COM class under HKEY_CLASSES_ROOT, for example: reg2inf /dll %SystemRoot%\System32\fabkobj.dll
+  Process a COM DLL module that implements the DllRegisterServer entrypoint, typically called by regsvr32.exe or a legacy INF RegisterDlls directive in order to register a COM class under HKEY_CLASSES_ROOT, for example: reg2inf /dll %SystemRoot%\System32\fabkobj.dll

 - `/targetkey <registry key path>`